package-url/packageurl-python/README.rst

 URL to PURL
 ^^^^^^^^^^^

-`packageurl.contrib.url2purl.get_purl(url)` returns a Package URL inferred from URL.
+`packageurl.contrib.url2purl.get_purl(url)` returns a Package URL inferred from an URL.

 ::